 Short-Term Investments.
-The Bank invests in overnight interest-bearing deposits, overnight Federal Funds sold and securities sold under agreements to repurchase.
+The Bank invests in overnight interest-bearing deposits, overnight Federal Funds sold and overnight securities sold under agreements to repurchase.
 These investments provide short-term liquidity and are carried at amortized cost.
 Accrued interest is recorded separately on the statement of condition (see Note 8).
-At March 31, 2020, all investments in Federal Funds sold and interest-bearing deposits were repaid according to the contractual terms.
-Accordingly, no allowance for credit losses was recorded on these assets at March 31, 2020.
+At June 30, 2020, all investments in Federal Funds sold, interest-bearing deposits and securities purchased under agreements to resell were repaid according to the contractual terms.
+Accordingly, no allowance for credit losses was recorded on these assets at June 30, 2020.